Safer Festivals for Everyone

 - A single, definitive Child Protection Policy adopted by all Federation Festivals.

 - One or more designated Festival Safeguarding Officers (FSO) appointed for each Federation Festival.
-The FSO for Carlisle & District Music & Drama Festival is:
+The FSOs for Carlisle & District Music & Drama Festival are:

 - Best practice advice in the form of Safe Working Practice and Festival Child Protection leaflets, with support and training for all Festival staff and volunteers, including clear reporting procedures for anyone with a concern about a child.